 on the south and eastern side of Shooters Hill,

 in South-East London.* From west to east they

 are – Eltham Common, Castle Wood, Jack Wood,

 Shepherdleas Wood and Falconwood Field.

 Most of this lies on the southern slope of the hill itself which rises to approximately 132 Meters (433 feet) above sea-level, and is therefore a significant London landmark.
-Over half of the woodland has been identified as having SSSI (Site of Special Scientific Interest) status and parts are regarded as being Ancient Woodland.
+Most of the woodland has been identified as having SSSI (Site of Special Scientific Interest) status and parts are designated as Ancient Woodland.